National Folk Festival (Australia)

-The National Folk Festival (NFF) is a longstanding, Australian family friendly celebration of all aspects of folk music and culture.
-It is held every year at Easter in the national capital, Canberra.
+The National Folk Festival (NFF) is held every year at Easter in the Australian capital, Canberra.

-Winner of many awards, such as National Qantas Australian Tourism Award for Best Festival in 2009, it features 15-20 venues with vibrant world-class artists, 'blackboard' opportunities, workshops, craft, themed bars and cafes and delectable food.
 First held in Melbourne in 1967, from 1969 the NFF was held in various states in city and regional venues.
-Since 1992 the festival had been staged at Exhibition Park in Canberra (EPIC) at Easter from Easter Thursday – Easter Monday.
-It was cancelled in 2020 due to the COVID-19 pandemic in Australia, and in 2021 was held as a 2-day event dubbed Good Folk at venues spread across Queanbeyan in New South Wales.
+Since 1992 the festival has been staged at Exhibition Park in Canberra (EPIC) at Easter from Holy Thursday to Easter Monday.
+It was cancelled in 2020 due to the COVID-19 pandemic in Australia, and in 2021 was held as a two-day event dubbed Good Folk at venues spread across Queanbeyan in New South Wales.
 It returned to its normal location and timing in 2022.

 History

-The festival was first held at the Teachers College, Melbourne University on the weekend of 11 –12 February 1967.
+The festival was first held at the Melbourne Teachers' College on the weekend of 11 –12 February 1967.
 It was then known as "Port Phillip District Folk Music Festival".
-Initiated by The Victorian Folk Music Club, The Monash Traditional Music Society, the Burwood Teachers Folk Club and performers Martyn Wyndham-Read and Glenys 'Glen' Tomasetti, it was inspired by the Newport Folk Festival in the United States.
-From 1969 until 1991 the festival traveled interstate each year.
-It was hosted at least once in Melbourne, Sydney, Adelaide, Canberra, Brisbane, Fremantle, Alice Springs, Perth, Kuranda and Maleny.
+Initiated by the Victorian Folk Music Club, the Monash Traditional Music Society, the Burwood Teachers Folk Club and performers Martyn Wyndham-Read and Glen Tomasetti, it was inspired by the Newport Folk Festival in the United States.
+From 1969 until 1991 the festival travelled interstate each year.
+It was hosted at least once in Melbourne, Sydney, Adelaide, Canberra, Brisbane, Fremantle, Alice Springs, Adelaide, Kuranda and Maleny.
 From 1988 to 1992 organising groups had heavy financial losses, and the increasing size of the festival made it harder for the hosting states to organise the festival every year, so from 1992 to the present, the festival has been held in Canberra at Exhibition Park in Canberra (EPIC), often with a 'feature state' on the program – providing increased performance opportunities for artists from that state.

 COVID-19 impact

 The 2020 festival was not held due to restrictions caused by the COVID-19 pandemic in Australia.
 In 2021 a scaled-down 2 day version titled "Good Folk", was held over the border in Queanbeyan, NSW across Saturday 3 April and Sunday 4 April.
 The event was profitable and praised by artists and patrons.

-The Festival survived COVID and returned to its normal time and location in April 2022 and arrangements for its 2023 Festival are now underway.
+The Festival survived COVID and returned to its normal time and location in April 2022.